 - Would it be cheaper to have someone else do it rather than keep it in-house?

 - Is this draining resources that could be better used elsewhere?

 - Is this standard practice that doesn’t require in-depth, specialised company knowledge?

 If you are answering yes, you should start thinking about outsourcing.
 It can be a great business option for everything from payroll and accounting to delivery and manufacturing.
 Outsourcing allows you to reallocate and invest your resources into higher ROI activities.

-It’s important to note that you shouldn’t be outsourcing functions that are essential to your business profitability – if you are a SME, your personalised Customer Service will be one of your USP’s.
+It’s important to note that you shouldn’t be outsourcing functions that are essential to your business profitability – if you are a service based business, your personalised Customer Service will be one of your unique service propositions.
 You most likely rely on Customer Service to build rapport with your clientele and this is best kept in house.

 Our customers use SmartPayroll because their primary business is not payroll – they don’t want to spend copious amounts of time learning how to pay taxes, adjust annual leave etc. So if there are functions of your business that are secondary to your core business – it may be time to outsource.